Probesys/agentj/README.md

 ### Tests

-The `smtp4test` container spawn a smtp server, a dns server (for dkim) and a shell script which send mails to/through the agentj stack.
+The `smtptest` container spawn a smtp server and a shell script which send mails to/through the agentj stack.
 Currently **the test script erase the database**